omni5cience/meatspackles/README.md

   "caseSensitive": false, // [Optional] Defaults to false

-  "messages": ["METAL!"],         // [Optional] A string or array of strings "gifs": ["metalhand.gif", ...], // [Optional] A path or array of paths
+  "messages": ["METAL!"],         // [Optional] A string or array of strings "gifs": ["metalhand.gif", ...] // [Optional] A path or array of paths }

-  "fingerprint": "metalbot", // A unique identifier for the bot }
 ```